jackyAIDataScince/DataScienceProfolioProjectz/README.md

 The names and characteristic of the projects will be listed as the following:

-1. EDR
+1. EDR - still doing
-2. Titanic machine learning project
+2. Self-Driving with machine learning
-3. shop - sql query
+3. Netfix - still doing
+4. Generative , LLM